van-sprundel/giscus/content/posts/first.md

 tags=[]
 +++

 Nothing much to see here.
-You should check out my [about page](/about)!
+You should check out my [projects](/projects)!

 <br/>
 {{ note(header="Thanks for reading!", body="Have a cat as a gift.") }}